The Artist's Eye Studio

 Firefly Variations 3 and 4

-Only one layout included enough of the text and visually supported the message (above, right).
-It is engaging because of the colorful image of a digital eye with streaming light, but it's also awkward, with dull color and random placement of rectangles and grids.
+Only one layout included enough of the text and visually supported the message (above, right) to create a starting point for design.
+It is engaging mostly because of the colorful image of a digital eye with streaming light.
+The layout is awkward, with dull color that fights the image.
+The random placement of text, rectangles and grids seems amateur.
+And every element, including words, is separate but grouped.
+I had to rebuild it from scratch.
+Extracting the image was tricky, but it turned out to have a clipping mask which was helpful.

-The image and the grids inspired me.
-But AI is not yet able to design a layout.
-It requires a designer to select a template, re-construct it, choose appropriate fonts, and add consistent branding.
-Using the original image as a reference, I created two more images with Firefly's generative AI and layered them together to create a new image (above right) but decided that it's more arty than digital, and a floral motif may not appeal to prospective male students.
+Although AI is not yet able to design a layout, the image was cool and the grids inspired me to think about pixels.
+It requires a designer to select the best iteration, de-construct it, and choose fonts, color, and branding.
+Using the "Digital Eye" image (left) as a reference, I created two more images with Firefly's generative AI—an eye and a paper floral wreath—and layered them together to create a new image (above right).
+But it looks more arty than digital, and a floral motif not appeal to prospective male students.

 Although I find the colorful digital eye and pixels engaging, I created two variations with darker, more tech-y photos that are copyright-free from Pexels.
-The photos are more boring (to me), but I could jazz them up by increasing the saturation, or using AI or Photoshop filters.
-Before I do that, I'd want to see what the client thinks.
+I could jazz up the photos with Photoshop filters or by increasing the saturation.
+Before I do, I'd want to see what the client thinks of these versions.
 The text in all variations is a placeholder.

 Layout Using AI-generated Components